Women are having a greater impact on NBA than ever before

 Practice is over and Boston Celtics assistant coach Kara Lawson is still working.

-She stands under the basket rebounding and giving feedback to rookie guard Carsen Edwards as he shoots from different spots on the court.
-After swishing his final three attempts he jogs over to her.
+She stands under the basket rebounding, giving feedback to rookie guard Carsen Edwards as he shoots from different spots on the court.
+After swishing his final three attempts, he jogs over to her.

-Welcome to the new-look NBA, in which women's footprints are directly impacting every aspect of the game -- from broadcasting booths, to officiating, coaching on the sidelines, front-office executives to ownership.
+Welcome to the new-look NBA, in which women are impacting every aspect of the game -- from broadcasting booths, officiating, coaching on the sidelines, front-office executives to ownership.

 Lawson is one of a record 11 women serving as assistant coaches in the NBA this season.
-While former WNBA star Swin Cash and Sue Bird are working in NBA front offices.
+Former WNBA star Swin Cash, along with Seattle Storm star Sue Bird, are working in NBA front offices.

 "It's not a fad," said Basketball Hall of Famer Nancy Lieberman.
 "It's opportunities going to very accomplished women who have given their life to the game."